surisdi/surisdi.github.io/index.md

 </p>

 <p>
   In my free time, I like to play the classical guitar.
 Maybe (probably not) some day I'll upload some recording of me playing.
+Also, <a href="https://www.cs.columbia.edu/2022/phd-didac-suris/">I got interviewed</a> by the Columbia CS department about my experience as a PhD student.
 </p>